-In our opinion, Bicycle Therapeutics plc's Company consolidated financial statements (which cover the group comprising the Parent Company and its subsidiaries) and Parent Company financial statements (the "financial statements"):
+In our opinion, Bicycle Therapeutics plc's group financial statements and parent company financial statements (the "financial statements"):

-- give a true and fair view of the state of the group's and of the Parent Company's affairs as at 31 December 2020 and of the group's loss, the Parent Company's profit and the group's cash flows for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law); and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the group's and of the parent company's affairs as at 31 December 2021 and of the group's loss and the group's cash flows for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law); and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual Report, which comprise: the consolidated and Parent Company balance sheets as at 31 December 2020; the consolidated statement of comprehensive income, the consolidated statement of changes in equity, the Parent Company statement of changes in equity and the consolidated statement of cash flows for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual report and financial statements (the "Annual Report"), which comprise: the consolidated and parent company balance sheets as at 31 December 2021; the consolidated statement of comprehensive income, the consolidated statement of changes in equity, the Parent Company statement of changes in equity and the consolidated statement of cash flows for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.